 - Include provisions under Title I state and local plans and the Race to the Top Fund to establish a state goal of having a school library staffed by a state-licensed school library in each public school; and,

-- Fund the Innovative Approaches to Literacy (IAL) program at $28.6 million and assure that at least half of these funds are allocated to competitive grants for underserved school libraries as required by law.
+- Restore funding for the Innovative Approaches to Literacy (IAL) program at $25 million for FY15 and ensure that at least half of these funds are allocated to competitive grants for underserved school libraries as required by law.
+This program is important because school libraries, and the librarians who work in them, are the primary source for digital literacy training as well as the related education that students from disadvantaged areas to gain the skills to function successfully in future careers and higher education in the digital age.

 Broadband and Telecommunications:

-- Support to protect the E-rate program to ensure that public libraries and K-12 public and private schools can provide critical Internet access to students.
+- Continue to support the E-rate program to ensure that public libraries and K-12 public and private schools have the high-capacity broadband needed to provide critical services to Wisconsin communities and students.

 Libraries Role in Economic Future:

-- Support the Workforce Investment through Local Libraries (WILL) Act (H.R.1616) which amends the Workforce Investment Act (WIA) to integrate public libraries into State and local workforce investment boards and to make libraries eligible for resources to help the public with resume development, job bank web searches, literacy services, and provide workshops on career information.
+- Address reauthorization of the Workforce Investment Act (WIA) in the Senate (S. 1356) and require the inclusion of public libraries in state plans.
+It is imperative to include public library members on State and local workforce investment boards and to make libraries eligible for resources to assist the public with resume development, job bank web searches, literacy services, and workshops on career information.

 Legislative Action Center